Küçükçekmece: Places of interest and attractions

-Sports & culture
+Sports and culture

 The 1911-founded football club Küçükçekmece S.K. plays in the Istanbul First Amateur League, there are many more clubs and teams in many different sports field based in and representing the Küçükçekmece region.

 Other than those clubs and teams, such as many private colleges, schools, organizations and such have their own sports teams in all fields which can and play in their own or differ clubs, teams, matches from women's sports to men's sports, which also includes and is available for the younger children.
 Matches are hosted across many available spaces such as in private or public, indoors or outdoors sports fields, centers, and schools.
 (Which also can be the hosts on the behalf of the played games.)

 There is also a newly built (by membership) Esports center, gaming/cosplay events, events similar to VidCon and ComiCon can also be hosted there.
 The opening and hosting was done by Mayor Kemal Çebi, İstanbul Mayor İmamoğlu, and several internet personalities (mainly Twitch streamers) that were invited and present.

 Most prominent fields are the basketball, volleyball, football, and swimming fields.